 The regulations prescribe this benchmark.
-Based on the assumption the Westland will not be a high growth district, the Council meets this benchmark if borrowing costs equal or are less than 10% of its revenue (excluding development contributions, financial contributions, vested assets, gains on derivative financial instruments, and revaluations of property, plant, or equipment) for the year.
+Based on the assumption that Westland will not be a high growth district, Council meets this benchmark if borrowing costs equal or are less than 10% of its revenue (excluding development contributions, financial contributions, vested assets, gains on derivative financial instruments, and revaluations of property, plant, or equipment) for the year.

-The graph below compares Council's forecast interest costs as a proportion of revenue against this benchmark.
+The graph on the left compares Council's forecast interest costs as a proportion of revenue against this benchmark.